-Line 4 - Indicate on this line the total net operating losses from previous years, as determined in Column D, Part VI of this Schedule (for purposes of rental loss, the total in Column D shall be the result of Column A less Column B).
+Lines 4, 6 and 8 - Indicate on the corresponding line the total of the net operating loss accumulated up to taxable year 2019; net operating loss from taxable year 2020 related to COVID-19 under Act 57-2020; and the net operating loss accumulated after taxable year 2020, as determined respectively, on lines 10, 11 and 14, Column D, Part VI of this Schedule (for purposes of rental loss, the total in Column D shall be the result of Column A less Column B).

-For information related to the Net Operating Loss Carry Back Program (carry back), please refer to the instructions for line 4, Part IV of Schedule J Individual.
+For information related to the Net Operating Loss Carry Back Program (carry back), please refer to the instructions for lines 4, 6 and 8, Part IV of Schedule J Individual.

-Line 5-If you derived a profit in the conduct of a rental business, transfer this amount to page 2, Part 1, line 2T of the return or Part I, line 3T, Column B or C of Schedule CO Individual, as applicable.
+Line 9 - If you derived a profit in the conduct of a rental business, transfer this amount to page 2, Part 1, line 2T of the return or Part I, line 3T, Column B or C of Schedule CO Individual, as applicable.
 If operations resulted in a loss, see additional details on the treatment of losses of a trade or business in the INSTRUCTIONS TO COMPLETE THE RETURN: Part 1, line 2 - Other Income (or Losses), under the previously discussed topic regarding the net operating losses from previous years and instructions of Part VI of this Schedule.

-For additional information, please refer to the instructions for line 5, Part IV of Schedule J Individual.
+For additional information, please refer to the instructions for line 9, Part IV of Schedule J Individual.